Apply by September 30, 2023

-The Lac du Bonnet Foundation’s main goal is to support worthy projects within Lac du Bonnet and the surrounding area.
-Any project of a charitable nature, big or small, that will benefit the community in a way that makes Lac du Bonnet a more livable, secure and caring community will be considered for financial support.
+The Y.I.P.’s main goal is to support worthy projects within Lac du Bonnet and the surrounding area.
+Any project of a charitable nature, big or small, that will benefit the community in a way that makes Lac du Bonnet a more livable, secure, and caring community will be considered for financial support.
+The group is currently accepting grant applications for community-based projects until November 17th.

 The Lac du Bonnet Foundation is proud to announce this year’s recipients of the Chuck Reynolds Memorial Scholarship and the Winnipeg River Educational Bursary which were awarded at Lac du Bonnet Senior School’s 2023 Graduation Ceremony.